 Filtering - what's legal and how to do it

-to overtaking.
+There is also guidance on the Highway Code which refer to overtaking, but can be applied by extention to filtering.
 Let's mention the places you must not overtake first.

 You may not: